Phoenix police have linked a 1985 sexual assault to convicted killer Mark Goudeau, the Baseline Killer.

 DNA analysis was not "readily available" as a police tool until 1998, Howard said.

 DNA testing proved invaluable to the investigation of the murder spree in 2005 and 2006.

-As New Times reported in 2011, police found evidence of two of Goudeau's murder victims on his sneakers, despite his attempts to wash them.
+reported in 2011, police found evidence of two of Goudeau's murder victims on his sneakers, despite his attempts to wash them.
 Goudeau's DNA was also found in some of the sexual-assault cases.